harve27/macOS-Thinkpad-T430-OC/README.md

 - USB (all 4!)
 - iServices
 - Audio (through replacing AppleALC.kext with VoodooHDA.kext in post-install)
+- Microphone (on/off button not working)
+- Mouse (working OK, scrolling function only on Firefox for trackpoint)

 # Not working:
 - Sleep (only display off)